DrakeRyzer/SW5e-Episode-2/4-ExpandedContent/03-Archetypes/index.md

 #### Max Power Level
 Many tech powers can be overcharged, consuming more tech points to create a greater effect.
 You can overcharge these powers to a maximum level, which increases at higher levels, as shown in the Max Power Level column of the Saboteur Practice Techcasting table.

-You may only cast tech powers at 4th-level once.<br> You regain the ability to do so after a long rest.
+You may only cast tech powers at 4th-level once.
+You regain the ability to do so after a long rest.

 #### Techcasting Ability
 Intelligence is your techcasting ability for your tech powers.
-You use your Intelligence whenever a<br> power refers to your techcasting ability.<br> Additionally, you use your Intelligence modifier when setting the saving throw DC for a tech power you cast and when making an attack roll with one.
+You use your Intelligence whenever a power refers to your techcasting ability.
+Additionally, you use your Intelligence modifier when setting the saving throw DC for a tech power you cast and when making an attack roll with one.

 ___

-**Tech save DC** = 8 + your proficiency bonus + <br>your Intelligence modifier
+**Tech save DC** = 8 + your proficiency bonus + your Intelligence modifier

 ___

-**Tech attack modifier** = your proficiency bonus + <br>your Intelligence modifier
+**Tech attack modifier** = your proficiency bonus + your Intelligence modifier